Spike Jones: "Ghost Riders"

 Spike's 1949 parody of Vaughn Monroe's rendition of "Ghost Riders in the Sky" was performed as if sung by a drunkard and ridiculed Monroe by name in its final stanza:

 CHORUS: ...'cause all we hear is "Ghost Riders" sung by Vaughn Monroe.

 I.W.
 HARPER: I can do without his singing.

 SIR FREDERICK GAS: But I wish I had his dough!

-The official American release edited out the dig at Monroe, because Monroe, a popular RCA Victor recording artist and also a major RCA stockholder, demanded it.
-The original version was released in the European market.
-(A limited number of original 78-rpm pressings containing the first ending were mistakenly released on the West Coast and are a prized rarity today.)
-The original recording with the unedited ending was later issued on a German RCA LP collection and on some CD and audio tape releases containing the song.
+Vaughn Monroe, a popular RCA Victor recording artist and also a major RCA stockholder, demanded the dig be edited out of the recording.
+The original, unedited version was released by HMV in the European market.
+(A limited number of unedited RCA Victor 78 rpm pressings were mistakenly distributed on the West Coast and are a prized rarity today.)
+The original recording with the unedited ending was later issued on a German RCA LP collection and on some CD and audio tape releases.

 "Trailer Annie"

 In the 1940s, Spike also recorded a comedic song titled "Trailer Annie", about a woman who tries to find a job in the United States military.